-The SS covers the primary activities of the Group, namely construction, fabrication, manufacturing and trading, across the following entities:
+The Sustainability Statement covers the primary activities of the Group, namely construction, fabrication, manufacturing, and trading, across the following entities:

-- PMB Silicon Sdn.
-Bhd.
+- PMB Silicon Sdn Bhd

-- PMB Facade Technology Sdn.
-Bhd.
+- PMB Facade Technology Sdn Bhd

-- Everlast Aluminium (M) Sdn.
-Bhd.
+- Everlast Aluminium (M) Sdn Bhd

-- Everlast Access Technologies Sdn.
-Bhd.
+- Everlast Access Technologies Sdn Bhd

-- PMB Quick Access Sdn.
-Bhd.PMB Carbon Sdn.
-Bhd.
+- PMB Quick Access Sdn Bhd

+- PMB Carbon Sdn Bhd

-To extend beyond financial reporting, the SS discusses non-financial performance indicators, risks, opportunities and outcomes relevant to our business and stakeholders, which have a significant influence on PMBT's ability to create value.
-The SS covers Environmental, Social and Governance (ESG) matters within PMBT's operations and contains forward-looking statements with respect to the Group's activities.
-As there is a constant shift in business environments, actual developments could differ from the results implied.
+The Sustainability Statement discusses non-financial performance indicators, risks, opportunities, and outcomes relevant to its business and stakeholders, which have a significant influence on PMBT's ability to create value.
+The Sustainability Statement covers Environmental, Social and Governance (ESG) matters within PMBT's operations and contains forward-looking statements with respect to the Group's activities and reflection on the business on any changes of the business environment and developments.